vinaya-class/vinaya-class.github.io/src/01-killing-and-harming.md

 **Non-offenses:**

 - unknowingly, unthinkingly, unintentionally
 - asking a lay person for flowers etc. in general, or indicating a general task
+- removing branches or leaves which are already dead
 - can cut a trapped person or animal out
 - counter-fire

 <!-- latex
 \end{multicols}